p1ne/android-carpc-scripts/README.md

 AndroidCarPCScripts
 ===================

-Scripts for some CarPC automation on rooted Android CarPC
+Scripts for some CarPC automation on rooted Android CarPC based on RK3288 chipset (Rikomagic MK902II)

 * init.d - directory contains GPS and ELM327 scanner module initialization scripts run by init.d and call for scripts from /etc/scripts directory
 * scripts - custom scripts directory to be put in /etc. Placed separately by reason